Diner Style

 The classic oblong steel and glass diner represents one of the most uniquely charming and completely American of styles, much beloved and sought after.
-Originally inspired by the glamour of railroad dining cars, the train-car shaped metal restaurant structures are a mainstay of 20th-century roadside and "hometown" culture.
-Although their heyday peaked in the 1950s, diner cars are still manufactured today.
+Originally inspired by the glamour of railroad dining cars, the train-car shaped metal restaurant structures became rolling icons of progress, efficiency, and optimism.
+These compact yet welcoming spaces quickly evolved into a mainstay of 20th-century roadside and “hometown” culture.
+Although their heyday peaked in the 1950s, diner cars are still manufactured today, carrying their unmistakable silhouette into the present.

-Contemplate the donuts in their countertop display.
+Contemplate the donuts turning slowly in their countertop display.
 Ask the waitress in her pale blue uniform for a refill on that coffee.
-Watch the streetlights shining in the hoods of cars outside.
-And of course, don’t forget to put a quarter in the jukebox, whether it’s the miniature version at each table, or the big one at one end of the oblong room.
+Watch the streetlights shimmer across the hoods of passing cars outside the wide front windows.
+And of course, don’t forget to put a quarter in the jukebox—whether it’s the miniature version at each table or the big one humming softly at one end of the oblong room.

 Elements of Diner Style